Lickability/swift-best-practices/ViewStore.md

 # Example Project

-An example usage of the View Store pattern can be found [here](https://github.com/Lickability/view-store-lwl).
-In this project, [`PhotoList.swift`](https://github.com/Lickability/view-store-lwl/blob/main/ViewStoreLWL/Photos/PhotoList.swift) makes use of [`PhotoListViewStore`](https://github.com/Lickability/view-store-lwl/blob/main/ViewStoreLWL/Photos/PhotoListViewStore.swift) to perform network requests and format data for display in the list, as well as update the source of truth via actions (searching and a `Toggle`) performed by the user. `PhotoListOriginal.swift`, for the sake of comparison, does _not_ use a view store.
+An example usage of the View Store pattern can be found in the [ViewStore package repository](https://github.com/Lickability/ViewStore).
+In this project, [`PhotoList.swift`](https://github.com/Lickability/ViewStore/blob/main/Example/Photos/PhotoList.swift) makes use of [`PhotoListViewStore`](https://github.com/Lickability/ViewStore/blob/main/Example/Photos/PhotoListViewStore.swift) to perform network requests and format data for display in the list, as well as update the source of truth via actions (searching and a `Toggle`) performed by the user. `PhotoListOriginal.swift`, for the sake of comparison, does _not_ use a view store.

 # When to Use a View Store